 How to Dehydrate Plums

-Plums = Prunes, Jams, and Pies!
+Plums = Prunes, plus make Jams, and Pies!

 Hey, you're about to learn how to dehydrate plums to make prunes!